steincastillo/twitter-NLP/README.md

 `python tweets_listener.py --track <keyword> [--lang [en|es]]`
 note: the number of tweets to listen to is controlled by a coded constant.
 Adjust this value to your needs

 # Have a question or a suggestion?
-email: contact@steincastillo.com
+Feel free to add an issue to the repo or contact me at: email: contact@steincastillo.com